Basketball Court Boundary Lines

-- A player must be inbounds to touch the football
+- A player must be inbounds to touch the game ball

-- A score will not count if a player catches the ball out of bounds
+- A score will not count if a player shoots a basket while standing out of bounds